Site map

 As with many other projects, the situation was also hampered by the exodus of qualified specialists from the industry and from educational institutions supplying new cadre in the field of automated control systems.

-If history is any guide, it might be very late in the game, when it becomes clear that a postponement to 2011 will be necessary.
+If history is any guide, it could be very late in the game, when it would become clear that a postponement to 2011 was necessary.
 The previous ill-fated mission to the Red Planet -- Mars-96 -- was originally scheduled for launch at the end of 1994.
 However by April 1994, all of the participants learned that it had to be delayed to 1996.
 (284) The mission ultimately failed during launch in 1996.

 On Oct.
-29, 2008, NPO Lavochkin published an official press-release stating that the development of the spacecraft had continued on schedule.
-Working and operational documentation had been finalized and autonomous tests of key elements of the spacecraft had been completedm, the statement said.
-According to Lavochkin, the testing of the spacecraft's systems has being continuing at the the integrated onboard systems stand.
-In the meantime, the assembly of a mockup for vivibration and static tests has entered a final stage and the system assembly of the flight version of the spacecraft has been going on, Lavochkin said.
+29, 2008, NPO Lavochkin published an official press release stating that the development of the spacecraft had continued on schedule.
+Working and operational documentation had been finalized and autonomous tests of key elements of the spacecraft had been completed, the statement said.
+According to Lavochkin, the testing of the spacecraft's systems had being continuing at the the integrated onboard systems stand.
+In the meantime, the assembly of a mockup for vibration and static tests had entered final stage and the system assembly of the flight version of the spacecraft was going on, Lavochkin said.

 Cooperation on ExoMars